 - One steeple of the city’s famous church is considered lucky.
 It survived a fire that destroyed the rest of the building.
 Although the church has been repaired, you can still identify the lucky steeple by using the 3D model for blind people.
 Tourists have touched the lucky steeple on the model so much that the point has bent.

-8:30 AM: Hike Uetilberg for the Best Views of Zurich
+8:30 AM: Hike Uetliberg for the Best Views of Zurich

-The best thing I did in Zurich was leave the downtown core to hike Uetilberg, a gorgeous mountain on the outskirts of the city.
+The best thing I did in Zurich was leave the downtown core to hike Uetliberg, a gorgeous mountain on the outskirts of the city.

 The trails are beginner-friendly, with well-maintained gravel paths and good signage.
 You’ll be able to find your way to the top easily.

-At the top of Uetilberg, you can go a step further and climb the viewing tower for the best views of Zurich and the alps.
-Going above the treeline gives you an amazing view of the snowcapped mountains surrounding the city.
+At the top of Uetliberg, you can go a step further and climb the viewing tower for the best views of Zurich and the alps.
+Going above the treeline gives you an amazing view of the snowcapped Swiss Alps surrounding the city.

 Spend the 2 francs to get the ultimate view.

 If you go later in the day, you can even have cheese fondue overlooking the alps at Restaurant Uto Kulm.
-You can even stay at their hotel overnight to get what I’m sure are spectacular sunrises and sunsets.
+You can even stay at Uto Kulm hotel overnight to get what I’m sure are spectacular sunrises and sunsets.

-11 AM: Free City Walking Tour to Discover Zurich’s History
+11 AM: Free City Walking Tour of Altstadt to Discover Zurich’s History

 Free walking tours are my favourite way to get acclimatized to a new city.
 They teach you about its history, give you local tips on where to eat, and you get to choose the price!